jetstack/tarmak/docs/examples/kube2iam.rst

 The following Terraform project creates an IAM policy that will give instances the ability to assume roles.
-The assume role is restricted to only have access to roles deployed in a specifc path.
+The assume role is restricted to only have access to roles deployed in a specific path.
 By doing this, we can limit the amount of roles an instance can assume to only the roles that it really needs to.
 The Terraform project has 2 inputs ``aws_region`` and ``cluster_name``.